Types of socialism: Anarchism

 In the 1920s and 1930s, the rise of fascism in Europe transformed anarchism's conflict with the state.
 In Spain, the CNT initially refused to join a popular front electoral alliance, and abstention by CNT supporters led to a right-wing election victory.
 In 1936, the CNT changed its policy and anarchist votes helped bring the popular front back to power.
 Months later, the former ruling class responded with an attempted coup causing the Spanish Civil War (1936–1939).
-In response to the army rebellion, an anarchist-inspired movement of peasants and workers, supported by armed militias, took control of Barcelona and of large areas of rural Spain where they collectivised the land.
+In response to the army rebellion, an anarchist-inspired movement of peasants and workers, supported by armed militias, took control of Barcelona and of large areas of rural Spain where they collectivized the land.
 But even before the fascist victory in 1939, the anarchists were losing ground in a bitter struggle with the Stalinists, who controlled the distribution of military aid to the Republican cause from the Soviet Union.
 Stalinist-led troops suppressed the collectives and persecuted both dissident Marxists and anarchists.

 A surge of popular interest in anarchism occurred during the 1960s and 1970s.
-In 1968 in Carrara, Italy the International of Anarchist Federations was founded during an international Anarchist conference in Carrara in 1968 by the three existing European federations of France, the Italian and the Iberian Anarchist Federation as well as the Bulgarian federation in French exile.
-In the United Kingdom this was associated with the punk rock movement, as exemplified by bands such as Crass and the Sex Pistols.
-The housing and employment crisis in most of Western Europe led to the formation of communes and squatter movements like that of Barcelona, Spain.
+In 1968 in Carrara, Italy the International of Anarchist Federations was founded during an international Anarchist conference in Carrara in 1968 by the three existing European federations of France, the Italian and the Iberian Anarchist Federation, and the Bulgarian federation in French exile.
+In the United Kingdom, this was associated with the punk rock movement, as exemplified by bands such as Crass and the Sex Pistols.
+The housing and employment crisis in most of Western Europe led to the formation of communes and squatter movements such as those in Barcelona, Spain.
 In Denmark, squatters occupied a disused military base and declared the Freetown Christiania, an autonomous haven in central Copenhagen.

-Since the revival of anarchism in the mid 20th century, a number of new movements and schools of thought emerged.
-Around the turn of the 21st century, anarchism grew in popularity and influence as part of the anti-war, anti-capitalist, and anti-globalisation movements.
+Since the revival of anarchism in the mid-20th century, a number of new movements and schools of thought emerged.
+Around the turn of the 21st century, anarchism grew in popularity and influence as part of the anti-war, anti-capitalist, and anti-globalization movements.
 Anarchists became known for their involvement in protests against the meetings of the World Trade Organization (WTO), Group of Eight, and the World Economic Forum.
 International anarchist federations in existence include the International of Anarchist Federations, the International Workers' Association, and International Libertarian Solidarity.